the13joker1/Blocklist-for-Far-Right-and-Anti-Semitic-Websites/README.md

 - Blocks a wide range of far-right, extremist, and anti-Semitic domains.
 - Includes wildcards for subdomains to ensure comprehensive blocking.
 - **Axel Springer** domains are also included due to concerns about right-wing and potentially harmful content.
-- Compatible with uBlock Origin and other content blockers.
+- Compatible with uBlock Origin, LeechBlock Ng and other content blockers.

 ## Installation